 The Gen 5 Streetlights management application introduced a new feature that allows users to quickly and efficiently select multiple locations on a map to add assets through workflows.

-As UI/UX Design Lead, I led the design and implementation of the new multi-select pin feature by evaluating existing single-selection UI workflows, creating prototypes, and coordinating with project, development, and QA teams to enhance the overall user experience.
+As UI/UX Design Lead, I introduced the concept and design direction for the multi-select pin feature.
+I evaluated existing single-selection workflows, created prototypes, and coordinated with cross-functional teams to enhance the overall user experience.

 ROLE